enzoconti/KernelBackdoor/README.md

 We implemented two kernel modules.
 The first one is responsible for logging keyboard data and saving to a file on the debug file space.
 The second creates a network connection and sends that file to another machine.

 The working code is on the singleFile-Working folder.
-To compile the module go in thar folder and run: make all.
+To compile the module go in that folder and run: make all.

 To insert the module run: make insert